7 Linear regression with a single predictor

 2. Can you think of a reason why the correlation between the exam you chose in part (a) and the course grade is higher?

-1. Describe the relationship between partners’ ages.
+1. Describe the relationship between meat consumption and life expectancy.

-2. Describe the relationship between partners’ heights.
+2. Describe the relationship between meat consumption and carbohydrate consumption.

 3. Which plot shows a stronger correlation?
 Explain your reasoning.